gloomydumber/LossCutCalculator/README.md

 when pused Button with no data on SL/TP price Line, it sounds beep error once.

-or sounds beep repeatly shortly for successful save.
+or sounds beep repeatly shortly on successful save.

 ## ver alpha